-*We should note that researchers have found that PSA levels can vary amongst different racial groups and that while these PSA levels represent “normal” levels, many life insurance companies will be a bit more “lenient” when making their underwriting decisions.
+*We should note that researchers have found that PSA levels can vary amongst different racial groups.
+While these PSA levels represent “normal” levels, many life insurance companies will be more “lenient” when making their underwriting decisions.

-It’s fair to say that if you currently have a PSA level well above 7.0, chances are you’re not going to be able to qualify for a traditional term or whole life insurance policy.
+It’s fair to say that if you currently have a PSA level well above 7.0, chances are you won’t qualify for a traditional term or whole life insurance policy.
 In such cases, you may need to either postpone applying for coverage immediately or purchase an “alternative” product like an Accidental Death Policy or Final Expense Insurance policy, which does not consider one’s PSA score.

-You have been diagnosed with Prostate Cancer, and your current PSA levels are below 7.0, and you have either been treated and/or cured of your disease, there is a very good chance that you may be able to qualify for coverage.
+If you have been diagnosed with Prostate Cancer, your current PSA levels are below 7.0, and you have either been treated and/or cured of your disease, there is a perfect chance that you may be able to qualify for coverage.
 You may even qualify for a Standard rate, which is pretty impressive considering a Standard rate is considered “normal.”

 The only trick is…

-You’re now going to need to be much more careful about “which” life insurance company you choose to apply with because not all life insurance companies are going to be super “lenient” with those who have been previously diagnosed with Prostate Cancer no matter how low your PSA score is.
-Which brings us to the next topic we wanted to take a moment and discuss, which is…
+You’ll need to be much more careful about which life insurance company you choose to apply with because not all life insurance companies are going to be super “lenient” with those who have been previously diagnosed with Prostate Cancer, no matter how low your PSA score is.
+This brings us to the next topic we wanted to take a moment to discuss, which is…

 In our experiences here at IBUSA, we’ve found that usually, the “best” approach in helping someone find the “best” life insurance policy for them is to first: